Top 10 Essential Oils For Razor Burn

 But aside from its infamous smell, peppermint oil is also ideal for those who are maintaining a beard as it promotes hair growth.
 Plus, its antibacterial and antifungal properties make it suitable for cleansing your face.

 Although all of these are obviously beneficial to your skin and beard, we do not recommend that you directly apply them to your skin.
 Essential oils are too potent for you to use as-is.
-We advise that you diffuse it in a carrier oil or water before using it for shaving.
+We advise that you diffuse it in a carrier oil, like castor oil, or in water before using it for shaving.

 Peppermint oil helps promotes hair growth and cleanse your face.